JAlcocerT/JAlcocerT/content/blog/dev-gh-actions.md

   {{< card link="https://github.com/JAlcocerT/R_Stocks" title="RStocks Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for Rstocks and its Flexdashboard" >}}
 {{< /cards >}}

+---

 ## Conclusions

-To test your GHA workflows locally, try: https://github.com/nektos/act
+To test your **GHA workflows locally**, try: https://github.com/nektos/act

 > Run your GitHub Actions locally 🚀

+---

+## FAQ

+### Other Useful CI/CD Tools

+#### Cloudflare WnP with your Repos

+If you are familiar with static sites, you can have them build and pushed to Cloudflare Pages also via CI/CD.